NobukoYano/Reactnd-Project2-Would-You-Rather/README.md

 This is my solution for the Would You Rather App for Udacity's React Redux course.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How to start App

+To get started the application:

+* install all project dependencies with `npm install`
+* start the development server with `npm start`

 ## State managed by Store

 Following state is managed by store: